Bank of Commerce (Halifax, Nova Scotia)

-The CIBC Building is a high-rise office building in the downtown core of Halifax, Nova Scotia, Canada.
+The Bank of Commerce Building, also known as the CIBC Building, is a high-rise office building in the downtown core of Halifax, Nova Scotia, Canada.
 It is located on Barrington Street and is owned and operated by Crombie REIT.
 The office tower stands at 66 metres and has 16 floors.
 It was completed in 1977.
-Most of Halifax's office towers are lined along the city's harbour.
 The building is connected to the Downtown Halifax Link system.